yvsKaan/ntpserver/README.md

 ## About

-In this project, we created a NTP Server using with Golang(go) and Client using with Python.
+In this project, we created a NTP Project and use Golang(Go) for NTP Server side and Python for NTP Client side.

-Client can connect the Server with Host and Port informations and get the time from NTP Server also client Date/Time is sets with NTP Server time.
+This Project Client connect to the Server with Host and Port informations and get date and time from Server.

+Also Client computer sets the Date/Time from NTP Server date/time.

 ## Build-With